eoscanada/eosc/README.md

 On the airtight computer, run:

-* `eosc tx sign path/to/transaction.json --offline-sign-key EOS6tgsdv6S7N1GYWgX8QEBAsanAwXwuaEkv11GGtteyk5ELqSzVP  --offline-chain-id=5fff1dae8dc8e2fc4d5b23b2c7665c97f9e9d8edf2b6485a86ba311c25639191 --output-transaction signedtx.json`
+* `eosc tx sign path/to/transaction.json --offline-sign-key EOS6tgsdv6S7N1GYWgX8QEBAsanAwXwuaEkv11GGtteyk5ELqSzVP  --offline-chain-id=5fff1dae8dc8e2fc4d5b23b2c7665c97f9e9d8edf2b6485a86ba311c25639191 --write-transaction signedtx.json`

 You can enter as many `--offline-sign-key` as you want, or separate each entry with a `,` (comma), like this: `--offline-sign-key EOS6tgsdv6S7N1GYWgX8QEBAsanAwXwuaEkv11GGtteyk5ELqSzVP,EOS5J53bNtH5H1bJTyP237fr5LF6eQSQohfGY5iMCgpC4HpXApJBr`.
 This will output: